ericphanson/SDPAFamily.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://ericphanson.github.io/SDPAFamily.jl/stable)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://ericphanson.github.io/SDPAFamily.jl/dev)

+Note: v0.3.0 was released, which updates the package for MOI v1.
+This is also **disables the presolve in all cases** (even if it is set to `true`), which can cause incorrect results.
+See issue [#67](https://github.com/ericphanson/SDPAFamily.jl/issues/67) which tracks the status of restoring presolve functionality.

 An interface to using SDPA-GMP, SDPA-DD, and SDPA-QD in Julia (<http://sdpa.sourceforge.net>).
 This package is registered in the General registry; to install, type `]` in the Julia command prompt, then enter